forum tonight, I’m arriving alive and alight. // CLOSED 2/2

 “And could I ask, why you believe I’m so rude?
 Simply for some clarity.”
 While it wasn’t what Apollon wanted to say, it would make this conversation crawl closer to its end.
 He would wait his own turn to state his complaints.

-@the-void-phantasmic language
+@the-void-phantasmic group

 (I’m going to put a chicken on Apollon’s head)